abrwn/get-file-object-from-local-path/README.md

 # get-file-object-from-local-path

-A utility to get a JS file object from a local file system path, when using Node with a frontend client.
+A utility to get a JS file object from a local file system path, when using Node together with a frontend client.

 This solves the lack of interoperability between Node's `fs` file system (which the browser doesn't have access to), and the browser's `File` object type, which Node cannot create.